Below you will find a growing collection of dietary research on type 2 diabetes treatment.

 The main nutrient that influences blood glucose and insulin is carbohydrates.
 It is well acknowledged that while the type of carbohydrate is important the amount has the greatest impact upon blood sugar and insulin response.

 Since this is the case, monitoring carbs/ carb counting remains a key strategy for people to achieve good control.
+The ADA has only recently (2019) acknowledged that “reducing overall carbohydrate intake for individuals with diabetes has demonstrated the most evidence for improving glycemia.”

 ADA acknowledge that “studies examining the ideal amount of carbohydrate intake for people with diabetes are inconclusive.”

-Emerging evidence continues to demonstrate that a low carbohydrate approach is an effective way to control diabetes, consistently producing the following results:
+While that is true, evidence continues to demonstrate that a low carbohydrate approach is an effective way to control diabetes, consistently producing the following results:

 - A1c reduction

-- Immediate drop in fasting glucose levels
+- Immediate reduction in fasting glucose levels

-- Lower medication use
+- Lower medication usage

 - Lower risk of hypoglycemia